 Symptoms of Malignant Mesothelioma

-Malignant mesothelioma has a variety of symptoms, but some of the most
+Malignant mesothelioma has a variety of symptoms, but some of the most common are:

 - Chest pain